 From female spies during the English Civil Wars to the enduring distinctiveness of Iran, there is much left to be understood about history globally.
-Editor of History Today Paul Lay recommends the best history books that hit the shelves this past year.
+Editor of History Today Paul Lay recommends the best history books that hit the shelves in 2018.
+We also have the best history books 2019, Wolfson Prize.

 I wouldn’t say it’s been a vintage year.
 You get cycles, and there’s been a fair amount of repetition.
 You still see a lot of periods overdone while some, like the seventeenth century, are barely reaching a mainstream audience.
 There’s a lot of talk about global history and there has been some change with more Chinese history, more African history, but in terms of reaching a wider audience, I don’t think there’s been that much.